vinhnx/Clendar/README.md

 I'm truly grateful for all the support and contributions from the Open Source community over the past years.
 Your encouragement and assistance have meant a lot to me and motivated me to continually improve the app.
 Unfortunately, I've had to step back temporarily to address some personal matters.

-[This app started out as just my personal project to just catchup with annual WWDC changes](https://github.com/vinhnx/Clendar?tab=readme-ov-file#about), and one day I decided to convert the whole app from Swift & UIKit to SwiftUI.
+[This app started out as just my personal project to catch up with annual WWDC changes](https://github.com/vinhnx/Clendar?tab=readme-ov-file#about), and one day I decided to convert the whole app from Swift & UIKit to SwiftUI.

 The rest is history, and the stars keep rising 🌟❤️.

-Words simply can not describe how grateful I am with all your [contributions and warm messages](https://github.com/vinhnx/Clendar/issues).
-I'm touched that everyone [love](https://github.com/vinhnx/Clendar/stargazers) this small app and project as much as I do.
+Words simply cannot describe how grateful I am for all your [contributions and warm messages](https://github.com/vinhnx/Clendar/issues).
+I'm touched that everyone [loves](https://github.com/vinhnx/Clendar/stargazers) this small app and project as much as I do.

-Clendar will be always in my heart.
+Clendar will always be in my heart.

 Thank you for your understanding and patience.
 I look forward to resuming work on Clendar and continuing to engage with this fantastic community.

-Best Regards,
+Best regards,

 Vinh Nguyen